 It’s likely that Taipei’s not on your ‘Places To Go ASAP’ list yet – we can understand that.
 However, it needs to go on that list!
 Taiwan’s unassuming capital city is endlessly welcoming, historically and culturally fascinating, and completely unique.

 Where else would you find a strip-tease marionette in the puppet museum?
 Or would go quite as wild for pineapple cake?
 What other cities would proudly promote ‘stinky’ tofu as its specialty dish?
 And, seriously, is there another place where the metro offers free umbrellas to commuters on rainy days?

-These are only small samples of the cute and quirky things you can discover about Taipei (all with a mouthful of pineapple cake, of course!).
+These are only small samples of the cute and quirky things you can discover about Taipei (all with a mouthful of pineapple cake, of course!) whether you have on a stopover here, 3 full days to explore or – if you are lucky – even longer.
 The city also has a fascinating past, a past that’s still evident in the mansions, temples, and memorials that can be found throughout the streets.
 The Japanese, Southeast Asian and American influence on the largely Chinese culture has created a fascinating blend and there’s always something new to discover.

 In between eating All The Food (it’s amazingly cheap and convenient to eat out here, whether you’re heading to the night markets for a snack or to a fast food joint with friends), you might also want to do some sightseeing.
 Things, like soaring to the Observatory in Taipei 101, getting pleasantly lost in the National Palace Museum and treating your inner child at the Miramar Entertainment Park, shouldn’t be missed as you explore the city.